What is an ASIN Number and Why is it Important to Amazon?

 Ensure you have this information from the manufacturer.

-If you make your own products, you’ll need to register them through GS1-US to get EAN/UPC codes that Amazon will accept.
+If you make your products, register them through GS1-US to get EAN/UPCs that Amazon will accept.

 ASIN vs. ISBN: What’s the Deal?